WebPearl-dev/privacy-policy/phytogo.md

 ## ENGLISH VERSION

-PythoGo ("the App") is developed as a tool for herbal, plant-based, and natural recipes.
+PhytoGo ("the App") is developed as a tool for herbal, plant-based, and natural recipes.
 This policy describes how data is handled and provides important medical safety information.

 ### 1. Medical Disclaimer
-The information provided within PythoGo, including but not limited to plant properties, botanical recipes, and dietary suggestions, is for informational and educational purposes only.
+The information provided within PhytoGo, including but not limited to plant properties, botanical recipes, and dietary suggestions, is for informational and educational purposes only.

 * **Not Medical Advice:** This App does not provide professional medical advice, diagnosis, or treatment.
 * **Consult a Professional:** Always seek the advice of your physician, pharmacist, or another qualified healthcare provider before using any herbal remedies, making changes to your diet, or if you suspect you have a medical condition.
 * **No Doctor-Patient Relationship:** Your use of this App does not create a doctor-patient relationship.
 Never disregard professional medical advice or delay in seeking it because of something you have read or discovered within this App.

 ### 2. Data Storage and Offline Functionality
-PythoGo is designed to respect your privacy through data minimization.
+PhytoGo is designed to respect your privacy through data minimization.
 * **No Accounts:** You do not need to create an account or provide an email address to use the App.
 * **Local Storage:** The App can function fully offline.
 Any preferences, saved recipes, or search history are stored strictly locally on your own device.
 We do not host, store, or see this data on external servers.